-Pursuant to W&I Section 5820, OSHPD develops and administers statewide mental health workforce development programs to increase the number of qualified personnel serving individuals who have a serious mental illness.
+Pursuant to W&I Section 5820, OSHPD develops and administers statewide programs to increase the number of qualified personnel in the mental health workforce serving individuals who have a serious mental illness.
 In 2008, \$234.5 million was set aside from the total \$444.5 million WET allocation for state-administered WET programs.
 From 2008 to 2013, the former Department of Mental Health (DMH) administered the first Five-Year Plan of \$119.8 million.
-The responsibility for administering the plan was transferred to OSHPD in 2013.
+The Legislature transferred responsibility for administering the plan to OSHPD in 2013.

 The California Behavioral Health Planning Council (CBHPC) approved the 2014-2019 WET Five-Year Plan.
 The Plan, which OSHPD administers, includes program descriptions and funding levels.
 The \$114.7 million in funding for the WET Program expired on June 30, 2018.
-The FY 2018-19 Budget Act allocated \$10 million in one-time funding to support the following WET Programs:
+The FY 2018-19 Budget Act allocated \$10 million in one-time MHSA funding to support the following WET Programs:

-- Stipend Program - Educational Capacity (Psychiatric Mental Health Nurse Practitioner Program)
+- Stipend Program - Educational Capacity (Psychiatric Mental Health Nurse Practitioners Program)